SAP-samples/abap-cheat-sheets/29_Numeric_Operations.md

 - Calculations use numeric data objects or those convertible to numeric types.
 - ABAP supports specific elementary numeric data types.
 - These types have distinct characteristics and value ranges, allowing the use for various purposes.
 - This cheat sheet covers only [built-in ABAP types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuiltin_abap_type_glosry.htm).
 [Built-in DDIC types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuiltin_ddic_type_glosry.htm) are also available for defining types in the [ABAP Dictionary DDIC)](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenabap_dictionary_glosry.htm) and ABAP CDS.
 These types cannot be used directly in ABAP programs except for typed literals.
-They map to built-in ABAP types; for example, the DDIC type `INT4` maps to type `i`, and `DECFLOAT16` maps to the built-in ABAP type `decfloat16`.
+They are mapped to built-in ABAP types; for example, the DDIC type `INT4` is mapped to type `i`, and `DECFLOAT16` is mapped to the built-in ABAP type `decfloat16`.
 - Most types' values (except type `i`) cannot be directly specified in the program and must be represented by character literals interpretable as the respective type.

 <table>